 Paradise Island may be small, but there are several even smaller, largely uninhabited islands around it.
-Athol Island and Blue Lagoon Island are just a few hundred metres from the east shore and can be explored by boat rented or chartered from one the many marinas around the island.
+Athol Island and Blue Lagoon Island are just a few hundred meters from the east shore and can be explored by boat rented or chartered from one of the many marinas around the island.

-- You want to stay close to the conveniences of the capital but outside of the crowded city
+Stay in Paradise Island if you are looking for a more luxury resort experience, with plenty of high-end shopping; you want to stay close to the conveniences of the capital but outside of the crowded city.

-3. Eleuthera Island, where to stay in Bahamas for pink sand beaches
+3. Eleuthera Island, quieter, more relaxing with pink sand beaches

-Eleuthera Island is a long, thin curve of land, about 30 kilometres east of New Providence.
-The island is particularly popular with tourists due to the long stretches of soft pink sand that make the beaches here so famous.
+Eleuthera Island is a long, thin curve of land, about 30 kilometers east of New Providence.
+The island is particularly popular with tourists due to the 110 miles long with magnificent pink-white beaches, sheltered coves, bluffs, cliffs, and pineapple fields.